sngpranay/Formula_Manipal/README.md

 # Formula_Manipal
-Code for the Pneumatic Shifter on Formula Manipal X3
+Code and design docs for the Pneumatic Shifter on Formula Manipal X3